“I’m Too Busy!”

 Not bizarrely, the human brain is rather good at adapting to change.
 It would be like giving up meeting any new people because your brain couldn’t cope with having to remember yet another name.

-But before we move on, let me throw out an anecdote from last year.
-Despite it driving us crazy that we can clearly see the significant cost savings we bring to the table, and for little to no effort on a company’s part, whenever I’m offered a discount at a store for taking out their branded credit card I always….ALWAYS…say “no”.
+But before we move on, let us throw out an anecdote from 2021.
+Despite it driving us crazy that we can clearly see the significant cost savings we bring to the table, and for little to no effort on a company’s part, whenever our co-founder, Mark, is offered a discount at a store for taking out their branded credit card he always….ALWAYS…say “no”.

-Because what’s it REALLY going to save me?
-And, I just don’t have time for this!
+Because what’s it REALLY going to save him?
+And, he just don’t have time for this!

-So, last year after taking on the challenge of building the best treehouse my son had ever seen, I set off to Home Depot.
-Having spent some time gathering what I felt I needed I took my place in the line to pay and while standing there idly and patiently waiting one of the store team members was asking each person if they wanted to take out a store card for a 20% discount on today’s purchase.
+So, after taking on the challenge of building the best treehouse his son had ever seen, he set off to Home Depot.
+Having spent some time gathering what Mark felt was needed he took a place in the line to pay and while standing there idly and patiently waiting one of the store team members was asking each person if they wanted to take out a store card for a 20% discount on today’s purchase.

-When they arrived at me I waived them on with a “I really don’t have time for this” hand motion all the while smiling politely and ending with a ‘but good luck signing others up’ thumbs up.
-And then I thought about all the times a CFO or a business owner, or controller, or finance director had waived me on (metaphorically speaking, of course), and so I called the person back.
+When they arrived at Mark he waived them on with a “I really don’t have time for this” hand motion all the while smiling politely and ending with a ‘but good luck signing others up’ thumbs up.
+And then he thought about all the times a CFO or a business owner, or controller, or finance director had waived him on (metaphorically speaking, of course), and so called the person back.

-In short; my carriage had $500 (roughly) of materials, the time to complete the application was less than 5 minutes, and I was on my way with less than minimal disruption to my day happy that I only paid $400.
-For the purposes of this story we should not focus on my subsequent 10-15 treehouse related trips back to Home Depot I would make over the following month that if I had thought about it I could have taken advantage of and even larger discount.
+In short; his carriage had $500 (roughly) of materials, the time to complete the application was less than 5 minutes, and he was on my way with less than minimal disruption to his day happy that he only paid $400.
+For the purposes of this story we should not focus on Mark’s subsequent 10-15 treehouse related trips back to Home Depot he would make over the following month that if he had thought about it could have taken advantage of an even larger discount.

 So, if you are a finance director, a CFO, or controller, or business owner or generally anyone who cares about the bottom line at your company, then let’s talk.